Don’t Buy Skins, Stickers For Your Nintendo Switch – Opt For Cases And Covers

 — dbrand (@dbrand) March 3, 2017

-db_inc writes in detail their whole prototyping process with the Nintendo Switch:
+db_inc writes in detail their whole prototyping process with the Nintendo Switch.

 Long story short, if you buy a skin or a sticker for your Nintendo Switch, you’ll be damaging the device the moment you peel off the sticker.
 Damaging the Nintendo Switch this way is quite unfortunate since it will void your warranty.

 If you’ve pre-ordered a Nintendo Switch from dbrand, they confirmed that they will be refunding your order in full.
-If you visit dbrand’s Nintendo Switch landing page, you’ll also be greeted with a friendly PSA that warns you about the incompatibilty of the Nintendo Switch with standard electronic device adhesives.
+If you visit dbrand’s Nintendo Switch landing page, you’ll also be greeted with a friendly PSA that warns you about the incompatibility of the Nintendo Switch with standard electronic device adhesives.

 @dbrand After removing the skin, it was obvious that the coating on the JoyCons do not play well with any kind of adhesive… (4/6) pic.twitter.com/m8kDluuTOX